The journey from a cosmic cloud of gas to the solid, rocky planet that we inhabit was long and complex

 From Lumps of Matter to Planets

 The composition of these protoplanets was not uniform.
-The strong solar wind present in the inner regions of the Solar System prevented volatile gasses such as hydrogen and water vapor from condensing and coalescing with the young planets.
+The strong solar wind present in the inner regions of the Solar System prevented volatile gases such as hydrogen and water vapor from condensing and coalescing with the young planets.
 Consequently, the planetesimals that formed near the Sun consisted primarily of heavy materials such as metals and rock.
 These continued to merge with each other and grow until they eventually formed the four rocky planets that exist today: Mercury, Venus, Earth and Mars.

 The composition of these protoplanets was not uniform.
-The strong Solar wind felt in the inner parts of the Solar System did not allow volatile gasses like hydrogen and water vapor to solidify and merge with the young planets.
+The strong Solar wind felt in the inner parts of the Solar System did not allow volatile gases like hydrogen and water vapor to solidify and merge with the young planets.
 Therefore, the planetesimals that evolved close to the Sun included only heavy materials such as metals and rock.
 These continued to condense with each other until they eventually became the four rocky planets existing today: Mercury, Venus, Earth and Mars.

-In the outer regions of the Solar system, the volatile gasses were able to condense and even freeze, leading to the formation of the four gaseous planets (Gas Giants) of our Solar System: Jupiter, Saturn, Uranus, and Neptune.
+In the outer regions of the Solar system, the volatile gases were able to condense and even freeze, leading to the formation of the four gaseous planets (Gas Giants) of our Solar System: Jupiter, Saturn, Uranus, and Neptune.

 In the region between these two groups of planets - in the space between Mars and Jupiter, a relatively dense asteroid belt formed.
 The gravitational forces exerted by Jupiter, the largest planet in the Solar System, prevented the solid matter within this region from coalescing into additional planets.
 Thus the asteroid belt largely retained its early characteristics and properties from the time of formation of the Solar System.